-OAEP is a padding scheme whose history perfectly illustrates the difficulty in achieving a correct proof.
-Indeed, it was initially believed that OAEP was IND-CCA2 secure [7], but it was later discovered it was only IND-CCA1 secure [30], a weaker security notion (where the adversary does not have access to the decryption oracle after receiving the challenge).
-It is possible to recover IND-CCA2 security by using it together with a suitable encryption scheme, as it is the case for RSA-OAEP [17].
-Here we focus on the game-based proof of [8] which shows IND-CPA security of OAEP in the random oracle model.
+OAEP is a padding scheme that is widely used in conjunction with an encryption scheme such as RSA in order to add randomness into plaintexts to achieve a high level of security.
+The history of OAEP perfectly illustrates the difficulty in achieving a correct proof.
+Indeed, it was initially believed that OAEP was IND-CCA2 secure [7], but it was later discovered it was only IND-CCA1 secure [31], a weaker security notion (where the adversary does not have access to the decryption oracle after receiving the challenge).
+It is possible to recover IND-CCA2 security by choosing a suitable encryption scheme, as it is the case for RSA-OAEP [19].
+Here we focus on the game-based proof of [9] which shows IND-CPA security of OAEP in the random oracle model.